Wild Camp/Night Hike/Waterfalls/Caves/Pub in the Brecon Beacons

 Please note another change of date from 28 November 2020 to 6th November 2021- this time due to a new English lockdown.
 There will very likely be further changes in the future Feel free to leave or remain on the event, whichever best suits you.

-wild camp (at high level if weather suitable) in challenging terrain; explore a 666 yard tunnel at night at Halloween, follow waterfalls, bathe in natural pools, explore cave entrances and the Llangattock escarpment.
+wild camp (at high level if weather suitable) in challenging terrain; explore a 666 yard tunnel at night near Halloween, follow waterfalls, bathe in natural pools, explore cave entrances and the Llangattock escarpment.

 UNLESS YOU ARE EXPERIENCED AND COMFORTABLE SUMMITING 800 METRE MOUNTAINS, THIS EVENT IS NOT SUITABLE FOR YOU.
 If you are experienced and comfortable summiting 800 metre mountains, this is the ideal opportunity for a first attempt at walking at night and walking in poor weather and carrying a heavy pack and wild camping and exploring cave entrances and bathing in natural pools (you don’t have to do everything).
 We’re only going up one mountain and we’re only hiking a short distance and if the weather becomes severe, we can shelter in the tunnel.